-- (a) Each utility offering unbundled transportation service shall file commission "Form E-32, Monthly Customer Migration Report," dated May 2013 electronically with the department and the commission monthly after the final accounting is available that provides in a PDF file format a rolling 12 months of the most recent available transportation customer data, including the following: - (1) A caption identifying the report as "Monthly Customer Migration Report" along with the name of the utility filing the report: - (2) The month and year of the report, which shall coincide with the most recent month of actual data included in the report; - (3) The actual number of customer bills per month sorted by rate class, for capacity assigned and also for capacity exempt customer subgroups; - (4) The actual number of therms billed per month, sorted by rate class, for capacity assigned and also for capacity exempt customer subgroups; and - (5) A table identifying each competitive natural gas supplier and the number of customers served by each. - (b) The master file for this report shall retain all months of historical customer migration data, be maintained in a spreadsheet file format, and be made available to department or commission upon request.
+- (a) Each utility offering unbundled transportation service shall file electronically with the department and the commission a monthly report after the final accounting is available that provides in a PDF file format a rolling 12 months of the most recent available transportation customer data, including the following: - (1) A caption identifying the report as "Monthly Customer Migration Report" along with the name of the utility filing the report; - (2) The month and year of the report, which will coincide with the most recent month of actual data included in the report; - (3) The actual number of customer bills per month sorted by rate class, for capacity assigned and also for capacity exempt customer subgroups; - (4) The actual number of therms billed per month, sorted by rate class, for capacity assigned and also for capacity exempt customer subgroups; and - (5) A table identifying each competitive natural gas supplier and the number of customers served by each. - (b) The master file for this report shall retain all months of historical customer migration data, be maintained in a spreadsheet file format, and be made available to department or commission upon request.